getferdi/server-docker/README.md

     docker pull xthursdayx/ferdi-server-docker

-To create the docker container with the proper environmental variables:
+To create the docker container with the proper parameters:

 	docker create \
 	  --name=ferdi-server \